focus000/obsidian/Zettelkasten/consensus.md

 - let idle power transfer to profit

 cons:
--
+- waste power

 ## PoS

 Since PoW calculate hash is nonsense, we proposed to avoid waste power.
 PoW is make profit transfer to crypto currency by calculate hash, while PoS is

 ---
 # References